Events

 bergen

-A two-day workshop was organized by DEIT and WAB to discuss and define the process of modeling the domain ontologies for each type of content provided.
-The aims were 1) to transfer knowledge about Semantic Web basic concepts and tools to the content providers, giving them the know-how to start developing the domain ontologies; and 2) to discuss and analyze the particular domains to be modeled, deriving requirements for the choice of representation formalisms and development tools.
+A two-day workshop was organized by DEIT and WAB to discuss and define the process of modelling the domain ontologies for each type of content provided.
+The aims were 1) to transfer knowledge about Semantic Web basic concepts and tools to the content providers, giving them the know-how to start developing the domain ontologies; and 2) to discuss and analyze the particular domains to be modelled, deriving requirements for the choice of representation formalisms and development tools.

 11 June 2007 | Bologna, Italy